Periyanayaki Shrine, Thiruvithancode: 18th century

 The patron of the church in Thiruvithamcode is Ascending Lord.
-But till the 17th century it was a church dedicated to Our Lady of Assumption.
-Veeramamunivar, who wrote ‘Thembavani’ a Tamil classical work, in 1726 AD, called our Lady in Tamil as ‘Annai’.
-It is he who, following the Tamil cultural traditions, built the famous church having Annai as the patron in the place called Konaan Kuppam.
+But until the 17th century it was a church dedicated to Our Lady of Assumption.
+Veeramamunivar, who wrote ‘Thembavani’, a Tamil classical work, in 1726 AD, called our Lady in Tamil ‘Annai’.
+It is he who, following Tamil cultural traditions, built the famous church having Annai as the patron in the place called Konaan Kuppam.
 This tradition of calling our Lady as Mary and devotion to her reached Thiruvithamcode slowly.
-A miraculous incident had been the starting point for the devotion to the Annai here.
-Once when a fisher man with his boat was caught up in a storm in the sea and there was no way out to escape, he prayed for the intercession of Annai.
-He also vowed in his mind that if he had escaped the storm and had reached the shore, he would start the devotion to Mary.
+A miraculous incident had been the starting point for the devotion to Annai here.
+Once when a fisherman with his boat was caught up in a storm in the sea and there was no way out to escape, he prayed for the intercession of Annai.
+He also vowed in his mind that if he escaped the storm and reached the shore, he would start the devotion to Mary.

 It was with the helping hand of Annai that he reached the shore alive.
 As soon as he reached the shore he met the Parish Priest and stated what had happened.
 At his request, before 18 year, during the time of Rev. Fr.
 Pascal Raj, the devotion to Mary Matha was started here.
 From then on many devotees and pilgrims have been flocking together in this shrine.
 It has been recorded that through her intercession Annai is working numerous miracles in this shrine.
 The numerous people who come to visit this shrine testify to it.